 What does winning the scholarship mean to you – and what difference will it make?

-This scholarship has a great theme and purpose for minority students, and I feel happy to be associated with it.
+This scholarship has a great theme and purpose, and I feel happy to be associated with it.
 This scholarship means I can now be more flexible in managing my time in the final stages of my study.
 I’ll be able to spend more time analysing, understanding and interpreting the experimental and numerical simulation details, delving more deeply into the books and literature and perhaps also be more open to opportunities to present my laboratory work to the public.

 What challenges have you faced to get to this point?

 One big challenge for me has been due to gaps in my knowledge that have arisen from my circumstances.
 It was challenging for me to understand the fundamental equations and terms in graduate study initially.
 Things all seemed so unfamiliar.

 Due to personal circumstances, my undergraduate preparation wasn’t very relevant.
 I had a bachelor’s degree in computer science, which is not closely related to geophysical studies.
 Also due to personal circumstances, I had to have a period of employment before applying to graduate school.
 Even though it was a research appointment, the research context was very different from what I’m learning in graduate school.
 I also had many doubts and personal struggles.